- Units 11

 Budapest, Hungary.
 Nearest Airport: Liszt Ferenc Airport (20km)

-BEST TIME TO VISIT: Budapest is fascinating year round but for the best weather Spring and Fall
+BEST TIME TO VISIT: Budapest is fascinating year round but for the best weather visit during Spring and Fall.

 Click for more small luxury hotels, boutique hotels at BoutiqueHomes.